James Esmond Farrell: Biography

 He was a member of the Oamaru Trotting Club executive from 1931 to 1965 and was for 12 years president of the club and later vice-president of the New Zealand Trotting Conference.
 He also served for several years as a member of the Totalisator Agency Board.
-In World War II Farrell served in the Royal New Zealand Air Force.
+In World War II, Farrell served in the Royal New Zealand Air Force.

-He attended the University of Canterbury, where he graduated bachelor of laws in 1945.
-At university he was nominated for a Rhodes Scholarship.
+He attended the University of Canterbury, where he graduated with a Bachelor of Laws in 1945.
+At university, he was nominated for a Rhodes Scholarship.
 Farrell was a barrister and solicitor and the senior partner in the legal firm of Hjorring, Tait and Farrell.
 He was also a contributor to the Law Journal.

-Farrell studied international affairs at several European and American based organisations and lectured extensively on the subject himself.
+Farrell studied international affairs at several European and American-based organisations and lectured extensively on the subject.
 He was also a radio speaker on European and Commonwealth affairs.
-Farrell was the president of the Oamaru branch of the Royal Over-Seas League as well as an associate member of the British Atlantic Committee and the British Society for International Understanding.
+Farrell was the president of the Oamaru branch of the Royal Over-Seas League and an associate member of the British Atlantic Committee and the British Society for International Understanding.